mohdahmad242/Suicidal-post-detection/Flask/README.md

 ## Introduction
 Flask is a lightweight web framework written in Python.
 Flask is easy to use, and to get started for beginners.
 It is classified as a microframework because it does not require particular tools or libraries to work.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
-In this section of the tutorial, you will learn how to set up a Flask project and to deploy a Machine Learning model you have developed in the [`previous chapter`](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/README.md).
 By the end of this section you will be able to deploy any model using `Flask` on `Heroku`.

 > All code files for this project are availabe here - https://github.com/ahmadkhan242/Suicidal-post-detection/tree/main/Flask